 Please select the programs you are interested in participating in.
 Registration occurs on a ‘first come, first serve’ basis.
 Please see our website for specific program details.

 * This application form will be forwarded to the community facility/ instructor.
 The community facility/instructor will then schedule and invoice for the program.

-If you have questions about any of the program offerings please contact Sarah White, Program Manager, at firstname.lastname@example.org
+If you have questions about any of the program offerings please contact Sarah White, Client Services Manager, at firstname.lastname@example.org